Odense: Other educational institutions

-Odense also includes departments of the University College Lillebaelt headquartered in Vejle.
+Odense also includes departments of the UCL University College headquartered in Vejle.
 The university is the result of a merger between several further education institutions on Funen and in Jelling, Vejle and Svendborg.
 UCL is currently undertaking comprehensive renovation of the buildings on Niels Bohrs Allé from the 1960s where it will concentrate its Odense interests.
 It intends to open University College Lillebælt Campus Odense in August 2014.

 Aimed at improving employment opportunities in business, the Lillebaelt Academy of Professional Higher Education (Erhvervsakademiet Lillebælt) was established in 2009 as a result of a merger between Tietgen Business College, SDE college, Kold College and Vejle Business College.
 In 2014, it had 3,200 students and a staff of 300.
 Its programmes are offered at various locations in Odense and Vejle.
 Under the auspices of the municipality, the Odense School of Music (Odense Musikskole) offers educational courses with an emphasis on music to children and young people up to the age of 25.

 Kold College is a privately run institution offering vocational courses in food, agriculture and gardening.
 Founded in 2004, after a merger between Datum Tekniske Skole and Gartnerskolen Søhus, it changed its name to Kold College in 2008.
 It also offers secondary education courses in the natural sciences.
 The college is named after Christen Kold who founded vocational schools on Funen in the mid-19th century.

-Funen Art Academy is an independent, nationally recognized educational institution located in the Brandts complex in central Odense which offers 5-year course in the visual arts.
+Funen Art Academy is an independent, nationally recognized educational institution centrally located at the premises of Odense's first museum and former Funen Museum of Art.
+The academy offers a 5-year course in the visual arts, as well as various exhibitions, workshops, and artist talks.

 Odense is home to eight gymnasiums (Grammar schools), 21 state grade schools as well as a number of private schools.